x-atlas-consortia/data-submission-guide/Section12.md

 1. **Identify an NIH GPA:** The Data Provider PI works with their Program Officer to identify an NIH Genomic Program Administrator (GPA) who will help them prepare a study for dbGaP following the [process outlined here](https://sharing.nih.gov/genomic-data-sharing-policy/submitting-genomic-data/how-to-register-and-submit-a-study-in-dbgap).
 2. **Register dbGaP study / create Bioproject:** The Data Provider PI and NIH GPA register a study in the [dbGaP Submission System](https://dbgap.ncbi.nlm.nih.gov/dbgap/ss/dbgapss.cgi?login) and create a Bioproject for the study.
 This step should be done by the data provider as early as possible, ideally before any data are generated.
 3. **Data Provider PI / PM contact the HIVE / CODCC:** The Data Provider PI or project manager (PM) should contact the HIVE as soon as a dbGaP study has been registered, to initiate HIVE (or CODCC) involvement in the process.
-4. The Data Provider PI or PM identify a team member to serve as the designated data submitter.
+4. **Designate Data Submitters:** The data provider PI or PM identifies a team member to serve in this capacity.
-5. The designated data submitter contacts the HIVE through the HuBMAP help desk.
+   - This person contacts the HIVE (or CODCC) via the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> (or <a href="mailto:help@sennetconsortium.org">SenNet Helpdesk</a>).
-6. The HIVE will identify a HIVE data submitter to work with the team member on the dbGap data submission.
+   - The HIVE (or CODCC) identifies a HIVE (or CODCC) data submitter to work with the team member on the dbGap data submission.
-7. The Data Provider PI adds the designated data submitter and the HIVE data submitter as submitters for the dbGaP study on the NCBI dbGaP submission portal.
-NOTE: This is distinct from the dbGaP Submission system identified in step 2, above.
+   - The data provider PI adds the data submitters to the dbGaP study on the <a href="https://submit.ncbi.nlm.nih.gov/dbgap/">NCBI dbGaP submission portal.</a>
+    <br><strong>NOTE: </strong>This is distinct from the dbGaP Submission system identified in step 2, above.
-8. The Data Provider PI or their designated data submitter completes the Submission Portal Questionnaire on the NCBI dbGaP submission portal for the registered study (step 2, above).
+5. **Submission Portal Questionnaire:** The Data Provider PI (or their designated data submitter) completes this on the NCBI dbGaP submission portal for the registered study (step 2 above).
-9. Following the dbGaP instructions, the designated data submitter and the HIVE data submitter download the dbGaP Submission Guide Templates and work together to complete the forms required for submission.
+6. **Required submission forms** (see list below): Following the <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#astart">dbGaP instructions</a>, the data submitters download the <a href=" https://ftp.ncbi.nlm.nih.gov/dbgap/dbGaP_Submission_Guide_Templates/">dbGaP Submission Guide Templates</a> and work together to complete these forms.
 Gather and complete ALL files BEFORE submitting.
 These forms will include at least the following for HuBMAP projects:
-    - Study Config (Completed by designated data submitter)
+    - <a href=" https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#aconfig">Study Config</a>: To be completed by designated data submitter.
-    - Subject Consent DS and DD (Completed by the HIVE data submitter)
+    - <a href=" https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#asc">Subject Consent DS & DD</a>: To be completed by the HIVE or CODCC data submitter.
     - Subject Sample Mapping (SSM) DS and DD (Completed by the HIVE data submitter)
     - Sample Attributes DS and DD (Completed by the HIVE data submitter) **NOTE:** DS = Dataset, DD = Data Dictionary